benjaminiserman/WordleHelper/README.md

 Enter any number of 'g's to go back to the menu.

+To change the word list, just replace words.txt with any other similarly formatted word list.
+WordleHelper works for any number of rounds or letters, and any language's characters.

 ## Contribution
 To contribute to TEMPLATE, follow these steps: